-Many of us struggle with loving ourselves.
-If you are asked what you like about yourself, what would you say?
-Typically we don’t talk about loving our physical body.
-Much of the time, we tell of a character attribute like “I am kind”, “I am servant hearted”, “I am empathetic”, “I am organized”, etc. We rarely tell of a physical attribute.
-We often focus on what we don’t like about our bodies, and fail to recognize what we do like.
+Many of us struggle with liking our physical body.
+Consider this, what do you like about your physical body?
+Your answer may not be associated with your physical body.
+You might say, “I am kind”, “I am servant hearted”, “I am empathetic”, “I am organized”, etc. We often focus on what we don’t like about our bodies, and fail to recognize what we do like.
 I encourage you to take a minute now and think about what physical characteristics you like about your body.

 We must remember that God made us (Genesis 1:26-27).
 Psalm 139:14 tells us “I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.”
 He made us in his image and we are to celebrate our physical bodies.
 Our physical bodies are unique and God used his immense creativity in making them!
 Genesis 1:31 tells us “And God saw everything that he had made, and behold, it was very good.”
 I hope you recognize today that God made you and he thinks your body is “very good”!

 God loves you

 God made us in His image and he calls his creation “very good”.
 As we remember this foundation, let us also remember that He loves us!
 Love is a very common theme throughout the Bible and all through it we see that God’s love is steadfast.
 The phrase “steadfast love” occurs 193 times in the ESV Bible.
 Steadfast means unchanging, always present, unfailing.
-The Psalms are best known for describing the love of God described in detail in the Psalms.
+We see the love of God described in detail in the Psalms.
 Here are just a few verses that give us a deeper understanding of God’s love for us.

-Psalm 107 states over and over “Let them thank the LORD for his steadfast love”
+“Let them thank the LORD for his steadfast love” Psalm 107

-Psalm 136 states over and over “for his steadfast love endures forever.”
+“For his steadfast love endures forever.”
+Psalm 136

 A picture of love

-By no means are these Psalms exhaustive, but these do give us a good picture of the extent of God’s love for us.
-We learn from these Psalms that we are called to trust in his steadfast love (Psalm 13:5, Psalm 52:8)).
-His love surrounds us (Psalm 32:10).
-His love is better than life (Psalm 63:3).
-We are called to thank him for his steadfast love (Psalm 107).
-Lastly, his love endures forever (Psalm 136).
+By no means are these Psalms exhaustive, but they do give us a good picture of the extent of God’s love for us.
+We learn from these Psalms that we are called to trust in his steadfast love (Psalm 13:5, Psalm 52:8) and his love surrounds us (Psalm 32:10).
+His love is better than life itself (Psalm 63:3).
+We are called to thank him for his steadfast love (Psalm 107) and lastly, his love endures forever (Psalm 136).